bazelbuild/bazel-gazelle/README.rst

     gazelle_dependencies()

 Add the code below to the BUILD or BUILD.bazel file in the root directory of your repository.
-Replace the string after ``prefix`` with the portion of your import path that corresponds to your repository.
+For Go projects, replace the string after ``prefix`` with the portion of your import path that corresponds to your repository.

 .. code:: bzl